 With increasing climate variability, nomadic pastoralists in arid and semi-arid agro-ecologies get more difficult time.
 The lack of fodder and water is threatening their herds.
 Very little is known about what the right way to support these pastoralists and increase their resilience: should we improve their livestock management, developing smart early warning information systems about availability of water and fodder (with smartphone applications for example) and make sure that nothing hampers their mobility (like foreign direct investors)? or should we try to settle these nomadic people and teach them how to grow crops in water stressed area?

 Up until today there is no answer to this question : both the livestock and crop pathways have not yet been studied also because of the lack of evidence on the ground.
 The Ethiopian government, despite of the uncertainty, is in favor of the settlement (it is said that the major reason for settling is control over the region rather than livelihood improvement).
 Therefore land has been given to an Israeli company to start a pilot project to produce crops in arid areas with ground water (like in Israel).
 The company has started to build up goodwill of the communities by drilling wells that serves for the community livestock.
 Also part of the production is supplied to the pastoralists.
-Jobs are created
+Jobs are created.

 Somehow it looks like a great initiative from which we will be able learn what works and what doesn't.
 We will also be able to discover how pastoralists will adapt their livelihoods.
 Most probably part of the family will settle and work for the commercial farms get access to cash and food the other part of the family might continuing nomadic life.
 Combining the livestock and crop might increase the resilience of the pastoralists households, also insuring access to water and food during the droughts.